Geta/klarna/src/Klarna.OrderManagement/README.md

 ## Features
 * Capture
-* Refunds
+* Refund
 * Release remaining authorization
 * Cancel
 * Support multi shipment payments

 ### Steps integrated with EPiServer Commerce
 - **Capture** - either partially (multi-shipment) or full capture the payment amount
+- **Refund** - either partially or full refund an amount
 - **Release remaining authorization** - release remaining authorization when the payment amount has not been fully captured.
 Note: this action should only occur when for example order line 1 is captured and the remaining order lines will not be captured.
-- **Refund** - either partially or full refund an amount
 - **Cancel** - full cancel of an order

 ### (*) Other steps only available in the code